hiimdonald/moose/README.md

         ```

 6. **Database Initialization and Migration**
-    - Initialize and migrate the database with the following commands:
+    - Initialize and migrate the database with the following command:
         ```bash
         flask setup-db
         ```